Introduction

 The PC cable should be at least 3A capable

-(Optional) For DIY LEDs, you will need WS2812B LEDS
+(Optional) For DIY LEDs, you will need

-(Optional) Compatible OLED panels must use the SSD1306 Driver
+(Optional) panels must use the SSD1306 Driver

 MX switches which support SMD LEDs will give the best backlighting effect.
 Almost all Kailh switches have a cutout for the LED.
 All Kailh Choc low profile switches also have a cutout for the LED.
 Kailh BOX/Choc switches will not be able to have their tops opened after soldering.
 Cherry and Gateron have a lineup of RGB switches.
 Any switch with a transparent bottom housing will work great.